Kentico/xperience-listing-widget/README.md

 ## How to use Listing widget

 1. Listing widget is placed in the **Kentico.Xperience.ListingWidget project**.
 Copy the project to your solution.
-2. In your project add dependency to the listing widget project.
+2. In your project, add dependency to the listing widget project.
 3. Set Xperience nugget version in the listing widget project same as it is on your live site.
 4. Register listing widget services trough [DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
     - For example you can use *AddListingWidgetServices()* extension method from *Kentico.Xperience.ListingWidget*: